A plug-and-play approach with fast uncertainty quantification for weak lensing mass mapping: Results and discussion

 \subsubsection{PnPMass iterations}

-We have run PnPMass for $8$ iterations and plotted the evolution of the normalized root-mean-square error (RMSE) over the test set, restricted to active pixels, for various step-sizes $\stepsize$, for both standard PnPMass and its variant on non-Gaussian residuals.
+We ran PnPMass for eight iterations and plotted the evolution of the normalized root-mean-square error (RMSE) over the test set, restricted to active pixels, for various step sizes $\stepsize$ for the standard PnPMass and its variant on non-Gaussian residuals.
 The results are shown in Fig.~\ref{fig:pnpmass_iterations}.
 Throughout the discussion, we refer to this metric as the reconstruction accuracy.

-We observe that the RMSE decreases over the first iterations before either stabilizing or increasing again, depending on the step-size.
+The RMSE decreases over the first iterations before either stabilizing or increasing again, depending on the step size.
 Moreover, the reconstruction accuracy of PnPMass and its variant on non-Gaussian residuals increases as $\stepsize$ increases in the devised range.
 PnPMass on non-Gaussian residuals is notably more sensitive to the choice of $\stepsize$ than standard PnPMass.
 However, since the former incorporates prior knowledge of the Gaussian structure of the background mass distribution, it achieves the best reconstruction accuracy compared to the standard PnPMass at $\stepsize = \stepsizeMax$.
-Based on bootstrapping, the expected improvement after $8$ iterations lies between $6.04 \times 10^{-3}$ and $6.88 \times 10^{-3}$ with $95\%$ confidence.
+Based on bootstrapping, the expected improvement after eight iterations lies between $6.04 \times 10^{-3}$ and $6.88 \times 10^{-3}$ with $95\%$ confidence.

-From now on, we focus on the results obtained after $8$ iterations, at $\stepsize = \stepsizeMax$.
-This choice was motivated by empirical observations, as the reconstruction accuracy did not improve further beyond a few iterations.
+From now on, we focus on the results obtained after eight iterations, at $\stepsize = \stepsizeMax$.
+This choice was motivated by empirical observations because the reconstruction accuracy did not improve further beyond a few iterations.